Our Top Picks for Ride-On Toys as Pre-Balance Bikes

 The most unique among the bunch, the Pewi features small, caster-style wheels that allow a little rider to easily move in any direction.
 No super wide turns from twisting handlebars, or picking the bike up to turn it around, the caster wheels move in any direction like an office chair!

 The benefit of the wheels is that kids don’t get stuck in a tight spot with limited ability to find a way out, and they’re super smooth for a fast and seamless ride.
 Be aware though, that the wheels are really fast.
-Although the Pewi can be used outside, we wouldn’t recommend it unless you’re in a large, open area (like a school ground black top) where there is no chance that your child could get into the street.
+Although the Pewi can be used outside, we wouldn’t recommend it unless you’re in a large, open area (like a school ground black top) where there is no chance that your toddler could get into the street.

 The Pewi is also designed to be a “walking buddy” push-toy for kids as young as 9 months.
 While in theory this is a really cool idea, the caster wheels cause the bike to move so quickly in front of the walking child that they can’t keep up unless they’re already a very confident walker or using it on thick carpet.
 We do absolutely recommend it as a push-toy though.
 Our confident walkers and even older toddlers loved pushing it around the house and seeing it move so fast.